faceless-ui/modal/README.md

 # React Modal

-America's next top modal.
+A system for creating dialogs, drawers, mega-menus, popups, light-boxes, and whatchamacallits...modals, with fancy names.
+This library does the heavy-lifting and nothing more.
+You decide what it does, how it works, how it looks...and ultimately what its called.

 ## Highlights

 - #### Modularization
-  Tie into the modal context in both functional and class-based components with the [useModal](./src/useModal/README.md) hook or the [withModal](./src/useModal/README.md) higher-order component.
-Scaffold a modal with the [asModal](./src/asModal/README.md) higher-order component, or new up a modal with the [Modal](./src/Modal.README.md) component to immediately consume the modal context from its render props.
-Quickly open and close a modal the [ModalToggler](./src/ModalToggler/README.md) component, or wire in your own directly. _Let the composition of your app determine your modal setup, not the other way around_.

-- #### Routing
-  Opt-in to URL parameter handling through the [Modal Provider](./src/ModalProvider/README.md), useful if you want to share a direct link to the modal or navigate using the forward and back button of your browser.
-If your app is already using a router, easily handle the parameter change yourself with a callback function.
+  Get creative with your setup.
+Create a modal from anywhere with [Modal](./src/Modal.README.md) or [asModal](./src/asModal/README.md).
+Interact with a modal from anywhere with [useModal](./src/useModal/README.md) or [withModal](./src/useModal/README.md) — or quickly control them with the [Modal Toggler](./src/ModalToggler/README.md).
+Integrate into existing apps, retrofit existing components, and have fun.

 - #### Portaling
-  Instances of modals are portaled into the [Modal Container](./src/ModalContainer/README.md), which can be rendered anywhere as a descendent of the [Modal Provider](./src/ModalProvider/README.md).
-This way you write modals contextually, preventing you from having to lift state or drill props, or resort to some global state manager, i.e. [Redux](https://redux.js.org/).
-Portaling each modal into a centralized, global container also helps in dealing with CSS stacking contexts.
+  Keep your modal content contextual.
+Stop lifting state and drilling props, or throwing into [Redux](https://redux.js.org/).
+Just render the [Modal Container](./src/ModalContainer/README.md) anywhere in your app as a descendent of the [Modal Provider](./src/ModalProvider/README.md), and render your modal anywhere else.
+Also helpful in dealing with CSS stacking contexts.

 - #### Accessibility
-  This package aims to comply with the general accessibility requirements of the modern web by following the [WAI-ARIA](https://www.w3.org/WAI/intro/aria) guidelines.
-Open modals will prevent irrelevant elements from receiving focus unexpectedly, they will append the `aria-hidden` attribute to the html body, and are able to be closed using the escape key.Additional ARIA attributes can be given to any component (see [Agnostic DOM](#agnostic-dom)).
+  Accessibility is important.
+[Modal Provider](./src/ModalProvider/README.md#accessibility), [asModal](./src/asModal/README.md#accessibility), and [ModalToggler](./src/ModalToggler/README.md#accessibility) come shipped with accessibility that closely follow the [WAI-ARIA](https://www.w3.org/WAI/intro/aria) guidelines on [modal dialogs](https://www.w3.org/TR/wai-aria-practices/#dialog_modal).
+You can also [customize anything](#agnostic-dom).

+- #### Routing
+  Control any modal with the URL.
+Share direct links, open on load, or navigate with the back button.
+Opt-in to use the [history API](https://developer.mozilla.org/en-US/docs/Web/API/History_API), or [do it yourself](./src/ModalProvider/README.md#routing) using your app's existing router.

-- #### Pre-configured CSS Classes
+- ####  CSS Classes
-  [BEM](http://getbem.com/) classes have been provided for you, meaning you can use CSS to target any element or state without additional legwork.
-To mitigate conflicting class names, a class prefix can be attached by setting a prop on the [Modal Provider](./src/ModalProvider/README.md).
-Transition classes also come pre-configured using [React Transition Group](https://reactcommunity.org/react-transition-group/).
-This makes it easy to accommodate fancy modal experiences.
-Transition classes can be customized with a prop on the [Modal Provider](./src/ModalProvider/README.md).
+  Target any element and any state without additional legwork.
+[BEM](http://getbem.com/) classes come shipped.
+Transition classes too, using [React Transition Group](https://reactcommunity.org/react-transition-group/).
+Build literally any modal experience, and start challenging your designers for a change.

 - #### Agnostic DOM
-  These components make as few assumptions about your setup as possible to give you complete control over the DOM.
-Things like custom markup, accessability, and event handling are all possible by piping them through [React HTML Element](https://www.npmjs.com/package/@trbl/react-html-element).
+  Take complete control over the DOM.
+Things like custom markup, accessability, or additional event handling.
+Everything beyond core functionality is [extendable](https://www.npmjs.com/package/@trbl/react-html-element).

 ## Quick Start